Quick Start

 Terminal window chatto initThis creates a

-chatto.tomlwith random secrets for cookie signing, asset signing, and NATS authentication. -
+chatto.tomlwith random secrets for cookie signing, cookie encryption, runtime-token verifiers, asset signing, and NATS authentication. -

 Start the server: